Magento Features Compatibility

 >= 2.3.1 and

-Additionally, it is not necessary for you to install this module if the configuration for “Stores > Configuration > Algolia Search > Advance > Make a backend search query” is set to
+Additionally, it’s not necessary for you to install this module if the configuration for “Stores > Configuration > Algolia Search > Advanced > Make a back-end search query” is set to

 Installing the Algolia_AlgoliaSearchElastic module

 You can install the Algolia_AlgoliaSearchElastic module using composer:

 $ $ $ $ composer require algolia/algoliasearch-magento-2-es-compatibility php bin/magento module:enable Algolia_AlgoliaSearchElastic php bin/magento setup:upgrade php bin/magento setup:static-content:deploy # in case you’re on production mode